manuelangladatort/website/content/project/large-sclale-online-experiments/index.md

 ---

-I develop new methods to enable **large-scale online research** in complex domains, such as high-dimensional perceptual experiments and production tasks involving recordings of participants’ own voice.
 I am interested in how online research can help cognitive science move beyond traditional psychology experiments that over-rely on Western participants by increasing the **reach, scalability, and diversity** of human behavioral experiments.
+I develop new methods to enable **large-scale online research** in complex domains, such as high-dimensional perceptual experiments and production tasks involving recordings of participants’ own voices.